 No matter what your destination, a winter road trip often includes bad weather, frigid temperatures, and travel delays.
-Use this winter road trip checklist so you don’t forget anything important — for your car, your passengers, or your peace of mind.
+This packing list includes all of the winter road trip essentials you need when you hit the road in winter — for your car, your passengers, and your peace of mind.

 Sage Advice: This winter road trip checklist is meant to complement my ultimate road trip packing list.
 To be sure you don’t overlook any important items for your car, passengers, or sanity, add these winter road trip essentials to that list before embarking on a winter road trip.

-Ice Scraper — I don’t need to explain why you need this, but if the weather hasn’t yet turned cold and nasty at home, it’s easy to forget to pack one.
-What I like most about this ice scraper is that it easily separates into a brush and scraper.
+I don’t need to explain why you need to keep an ice scraper in the car in winter conditions, but if the weather hasn’t yet turned cold and nasty at home, it’s easy to forget to pack one.
+What I like most about this ice scraper is that it easily separates into a snow brush and ice scraper.

 Sage Advice: Installing snow chains can be a bit overwhelming if you’re a newbie.
 This video provides a good overview of how to install tire chains.
 However, you should always follow the manufacturer’s directions for your specific snow chains.